The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: What are the reduction onto irreps and the characteristic function?

 Among the above properties, the fact that the tensor product of states is represented by the product of their characteristic functions (property \ref{multi}) turns out to be particularly useful.
 This is because the alternative representation, in terms of reductions onto irreps, does not provide a simple expression for the reduction of $\rho\otimes \sigma$ in terms of the reduction of $\rho$ and the reduction of $\sigma$.
 It involves Clebsch-Gordon coefficients and is generally quite complicated for non-Abelian groups.

-For this and other reasons, the characteristic function is generally our preferred way of respresenting the reduction of the state onto the algebra, and consequently we will make heavy use of it in this article and its successor to answer various questions about the manipulation of asymmetry of pure states.
+For this and other reasons, the characteristic function is generally our preferred way of representing the reduction of the state onto the algebra, and consequently we will make heavy use of it to answer various questions about the manipulation of asymmetry of pure states.